DEC Alpha: Implementations

+DEC made Alpha its sole computer architecture, similar to what it had done with VAX after that design's great success.
+The technology was so important to the company that an industry analyst told Computerworld "If Alpha fails, DEC is dead", and PC Week described DEC as being in "what may be the fight of its life".
+About 30 applications were available as of the November 1992 debut of the first Alpha systems; DEC said 500 more would ship within nine months, and 1500 more later.

 At the time of its announcement, Alpha was heralded as an architecture for the next 25 years.
 While this was not to be, Alpha has nevertheless had a reasonably long life.
-The first version, the Alpha 21064 (otherwise named the EV4) was introduced in November 1992 running at up to 192 MHz; a slight shrink of the die (the EV4S, shrunk from 0.75 µm to 0.675 µm) ran at 200 MHz a few months later.
+The first version, the Alpha 21064 (otherwise named the EV4) was introduced in November 1992 running at up to 192 MHz; a slight shrink of the die (the EV4S, shrunk from 0.75 μm to 0.675 μm) ran at 200 MHz a few months later.
 The 64-bit processor was a superpipelined and superscalar design, like other RISC designs, but nevertheless outperformed them all and DEC touted it as the world's fastest processor.
 Careful attention to circuit design, a hallmark of the Hudson design team, like a huge centralized clock circuitry, allowed them to run the CPU at higher speeds, even though the microarchitecture was fairly similar to other RISC chips.
 In comparison, the less expensive Intel Pentium ran at 66 MHz when it was launched the following spring.